minhduccm/react-and-friends/README.md

 # react-and-friends
-A frontend architecture sample written in react and cool stuffs around it such as material-ui, redux, react-router, redux-saga, reselect, and more...
+A frontend architecture sample written in react and cool stuffs around it such as material-ui, redux, react-router, redux-saga, reselect, webpack and more...

 (The structure followed & inpired by awesome [react-boilerplate](https://github.com/react-boilerplate/react-boilerplate) project)